 Map the Real Workflow

 Document what actually happens on the ground — not what the employee handbook claims happens.
-Sit with the people who execute the process and ask them to walk you through what they did the last three times.
-You will find workarounds, skipped steps, and informal systems that have replaced the official ones.
+Sit with the people who execute the process and ask them to walk through what they did the last three times.
+Workarounds, skipped steps, and informal systems often replace the official process.
 You cannot fix a process until you admit how it actually operates.

 Remove Friction and Clarify Ownership